cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-chimera.md

 ## Installing the application

-Alternatively, you can use [jailbreaks.app](https://jailbreaks.app) if it is signed, and skip this section.
-{: .notice--info}

 1. Download AltStore for your respective operating system
 1. Launch AltStore/AltServer
   - On macOS, open the Mail app and open `Mail` -> `Preferencees` in the menu bar